IanESmith/static-website/Services/cdmp/notes.md

 ### Things to be aware off

 - we're tracking to the October dates to sync with our ABC colleagues.
 This is a very challenging deadline so we may need to adjust (or reduce scope) in the coming days
-- the scope is still a little unclear so working with ABC tomorrow to finalise
+- the ABC scope is still a little unclear, so we're working closely with them to finalise
+- ive provided some links to the Jira instance we use so you can drill down if you need (but cant guarantee that everyone will have access so may remove these links if thats the case)

 ### Metrics for Release Candidate 1